7 Mother Daughter Movies On Netflix To Watch This Mother's Day That Will Make You Feel ~All~ The Emotions

 There are so many movies out there that examine the important but occasionally fraught relationships that moms have with their daughters.
-These 7 mother-daughter movies on Netflix are just a few, though they'll all be readily available to watch on Mother's Day this year.
-When the holiday rolls around this Sunday, May 12, you may find yourself looking for something on-theme to enjoy.
-And Netflix has a few things to offer.
+And these seven mother-daughter movies on Netflix are just a few, though they'll all be readily available to watch on Mother's Day this year.
+When the holiday rolls around this Sunday, May 10, you may find yourself looking for something on-theme to enjoy.
+Luckily, Netflix has a few things to offer.

 Most of the films on this list don't shy away from how complex the bond between a mom and daughter can be, though they all interpret it in different ways.
-Some are spiky and tense; others are bizarre and surreal.
-Some go for heartwarming comedy while others break into song.
+Some are spiky and tense; others are bizarre and surreal and some go for heartwarming comedy.
 Hopefully one of these movies will be able to match whatever mood you find yourself in this Sunday.

 Much of this feel-good teen comedy revolves around the titular Dumplin's distant relationship with her former beauty queen mom.
 Their history is knotty and they don't really understand each other, but they find a way to bridge those gaps with time.